-Class teachers, the Deputy SENCo or the SENCo will meet with students and their parents times per academic year to set clear outcomes, review progress, discuss activities and support, and identify parental responsibilities.
+Class teachers, the Assistant and/or Deputy SENCo or the SENCo will meet with students and their parents times per academic year to set clear outcomes, review progress, discuss activities and support, and identify parental responsibilities.

 9. Joint commissioning, planning and delivery